 Please note, as stated above, AS is unable to consider second stage TfL appeals as these are considered by the TfL Enforcement Team.
 Details for re-appealing to them will be given in the first appeal response issued by AS.

-AS Caseworkers consider the facts and evidence presented and must come to a conclusion based on this information.
+A different AS Caseworker will consider the facts and evidence presented and must come to a conclusion based on this information.
 If the facts of your case do not amount to a valid ground for appeal then the Caseworker cannot allow the appeal.
-The Caseworker has no power to allow an appeal simply because of mitigating circumstances alone and all cases are assessed in accordance with a Department for Transport (DfT) approved Assessment Criteria ensuring all appeals are considered fairly and consistently.
+The Caseworker has no power to allow an appeal simply because of mitigating circumstances alone and all cases are assessed in accordance with an approved Assessment Criteria ensuring all appeals are considered fairly and consistently.